orsonteodoro/nano-ycmd/README.md

 (PE), Data Tampering (DT), Information Disclosure (ID), Denial of Service (DoS).
 In addition mitigate against LD_PRELOAD hijack.
-For LD_PRELOAD, it is restricted to allow only Scudo and libsandbox with extra path prefix checks to prevent path traversal attack.
+For LD_PRELOAD, it is restricted to allow only Scudo and libsandbox with extra path prefix checks to prevent path traversal attack and CE, PE, DT, ID, DoS.
 Provide only the absolute paths to the bin folders or library.
 You can use realpath to resolve relative paths.

 The directories for `YCMD_PATH`, `YCMD_PYTHON_PATH`, `YCMG_PYTHON_PATH`, `GOCODE_PATH`,
 `GODEF_PATH`, `RUST_SRC_PATH`, `RACERD_PATH`, `YCMG_PATH`, `COMPDB_PATH`, `NINJA_PATH`